ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: Outdoor Dataset

-The 1.4 km data collection route, shown in Fig. \ref{fig:outdoor_data_collection_route_plan}, was designed to include a variety of terrains and scenes on the ShanghaiTech University campus.
+A 1.4 km data acquisition route, as shown in Fig. \ref{fig:outdoor_data_collection_gps_result}, was designed to include a variety of terrains and scenes on the ShanghaiTech University campus.
 The route was evenly split between areas around buildings and parkland, with the mapping robot primarily driving on paved roads or solid structures like bridges, and briefly on grass.
 Three sections of the route, surrounded by buildings, woods, or a blend of both, were revisited after traveling elsewhere, providing loop-closing opportunities for SLAM algorithms.
 The route also included slopes to enrich the elevation diversity.

-The experiment was conducted on an overcast day, providing even lighting on objects and preventing direct sunlight spots in the collected images.
+The experiment was conducted on a quite overcast day, providing even lighting on objects and preventing direct sunlight spots in the collected images.
 The robot took 26 minutes to traverse the entire route, ultimately collecting 2,618 GiB of data, as shown in Fig. \ref{fig:outdoor_data_collection_gps_result}.
-A detailed list of the recorded ROS topics is provided in the Appendix.
+A detailed list of the recorded ROS topics is provided in Appendix \ref{appendix:dataset_topics}.

-\subsubsection{Lidar-based SLAM}
+\subsection{LiDAR-based SLAM}

+Our LiDAR SLAM implementation integrates two state-of-the-art algorithms: LIO-SAM \cite{shan2020lio} and MA-LIO \cite{jung2023asynchronous}.
+For LIO-SAM, we activate loop closure detection and utilize the front-mounted RoboSense Ruby LiDAR sensor.
+Fig. \ref{fig:liosam} provides an example of the LiDAR point cloud map generated using LIO-SAM.
+In contrast, the MA-LIO configuration operates without loop closure, instead leveraging data from multiple LiDAR units, including RoboSense and Hesai sensors.

+As demonstrated in Fig. \ref{fig:tower}, the multi-sensor fusion with the vertical Robosense Ruby LiDAR allows the system to accurately capture the facades of high-rise buildings and the sides of towers.
+The expanded sensor array enabled the reconstruction of a more complete 3D map, which proves especially beneficial in urban areas with prominent vertical structures.

-\subsubsection{Visual SLAM}
+\subsection{Visual SLAM}

+For visual SLAM, we employ ORB-SLAM3 \cite{ORB3} in both monocular-inertial and stereo-inertial configurations.
+Our setup utilizes the front-left camera for monocular mode and the front stereo camera pair for stereo mode.
+We conduct a comparative analysis of the results from these two configurations to evaluate their relative performance.

+We use evo \cite{grupp2017evo} to visualize and compare the pose estimation results from different SLAM algorithms.
+For visualization, we apply evo's alignment function to adjust both the translation and scale of the estimated trajectories relative to the ground truth from the RTK system.
+Fig. \ref{fig:evo} shows the aligned trajectory produced by LIO-SAM, MA-LIO, and ORB-SLAM3, overlaid with the ground truth trajectory from the RTK system.
+Fig. \ref{fig:evoxyz} provides a detailed breakdown of the trajectory in the x, y, and z dimensions, offering deeper insight into the variations in pose estimation over time across the different SLAM systems.
+Table \ref{table:slam} compares the absolute pose error (APE) and relative pose error (RPE) of LIO-SAM, MA-LIO, and two configurations of ORB-SLAM3, underscoring the superior performance of LiDAR-based methods in environments with significant visual challenges.